 · Contain/Delay: detect early issues or employee impacts, follow up as needed, isolate and prevent the illness or event from further impacting additional processes and or persons for as long as is reasonably possible.

 · Refresh/Research: Keep up to speed with developing news and information releases from local authorities and health agencies to better understand the issue and therefore assess/formulate the actions that will lessen impacts on the organization and its employees.
 Innovate responses including processes and logistics as needed; get input and buy in from employees; use the evidence to inform the development of the most effective course of action.

 · Mitigate: provide the best support possible for employees who become ill.
 Do not require continuation of work and allow sufficient support and partnership so impacted employees can focus on recovery.
 Work with remaining staff to distill core functionality to maintain essential processes to keep the organization running.
 Be mindful to not overburden staff as these stressors in an already trying time will lead to errors and other detrimental impacts to organizational operations.
 Ensure communication of ongoing support for employees who are affected.
 Continue with the regular and effective communication protocol with all employees to ensure that everyone is “on the same page” and “pulling in the same direction”.

-The bottom line: A pandemic situation is something that should be taken seriously, but there’s no reason to panic.
+A pandemic situation is something that should be taken seriously, but there’s no reason to panic.
 Having a plan in place, executed with a rational follow through and logical approach will help your organization to weather most situations.
 Organizations must never underestimate the importance of timely, transparent and effective communication that provides relevant information and coordinates processes among its staff.
-Remember, your’re all in it together.
+Remember, you’re all in it together.